bugrauslu/bus_ticket_sell_api/README.md

 - `email` (string): The user's email address.
 - `password` (string): The user's password.

+- `POST /api/auth/login`: Logs in an existing user.
 ### `POST /api/auth/login`

 Logs in an existing user with the provided email and password.
 The request should include a JSON payload in the following format: